 In the Artes de Mexico pattern, climbing vines in green, brown and cobalt blue reflect the Moorish influence brought from Spain to colonial Mexico.

-In the Serpiente pattern, winding twists of cobalt blue vines and flowers are a nod to an ancient Ming dynasty ceramics on display at the Franz Mayer Museum in Mexico City.
+In the Pájaro pattern (Spanish for bird), winding twists of cobalt blue vines and flowers are a nod to an ancient Ming dynasty ceramics on display at the Franz Mayer Museum in Mexico City.

 - Approximately 6” x 6" x 1"